Skip to main content

 2025 Husqvarna Vitpilen 801 - Price & PCP Deals

-It's a figure that puts it slap between KTM’s two parallel twin Duke models.
+The base price is £9,999 which puts it between KTM’s two parallel twin Duke models.
 The 790 Duke, now manufactured in China by KTM’s joint venture with CFMoto and featuring a 95hp version of the same 799cc LC8c parallel twin used in the Vitpilen 801, is a couple of grand cheaper at £7999, while the all-new 990 Duke, with a next-gen, 947cc LC8c and 120hp, is £12,999.
 Throwing a wildcard into the game is CFMoto itself with its 800NK Sport, based on the same 95hp LC8c as the 790 Duke but costing only £5999.

 2025 Husqvarna Vitpilen 801 - Engine & Performance

-KTM’s LC8c (liquid-cooled, 8-valve, compact) parallel twin engine might have been launched only seven years ago with the original 790 Duke but it’s already appeared in a vast array of different machines spanning a variety of price-points, power levels, capacities and costs.
+KTM’s LC8c (liquid-cooled, 8-valve, compact) parallel twin engine has appeared in a vast array of different machines spanning a variety of price-points, power levels, capacities and costs.
 The word ‘versatile’ springs to mind and if anything it’s a surprise that it’s taken until 2025 for the motor to find it’s way into a variant of Husqvarna’s Vitpilen.

-That might well be down to preventing inter-brand rivalry: when the 790 Duke and later 890 Duke were KTM’s main players in that part of the market, a Husky-branded machine using the same motor and in the same street-sports segment might have muddied the waters.
-With the 990 Duke and its second-generation, 947cc LC8 now showing the way for KTM, there’s no reason not to let Husqvarna adopt its hand-me-downs.
+That might well be down to managing inter-brand rivalry: when the 790 Duke and later 890 Duke were KTM’s main players in that part of the market, a Husky-branded machine using the same motor and in the same street-sports segment might have muddied the waters.
+With the 990 Duke and its second-generation, 947cc LC8 now showing the way for KTM, there’s no reason not to let Husqvarna adopt the smaller twin.

-The version adopted by the Vitpilen is the same 799cc derivative used in the Svartpilen, with 105hp (actually 77kW, which is 105 metric horsepower or 103 slightly beefier imperial horses).
-The ‘compact’ design that earns the engine the final ‘c’ in its name means it’s particularly lightweight, only 52kg for the engine alone, and uses a semi-dry sump to help fit into a smaller space.
-The design is a slightly unusual one, with a 285-degree crankshaft rather than the more common 180-degree or 270-degree layout – KTM’s version gives the same firing interval that you’d get from a 75-degree V-twin like KTM’s own full-size LC8 units, while a 270-degree crank mimics a 90-degree V-twin.
+The version in the Vitpilen is the same 799cc, 105bhp derivative used in the Svartpilen.
+The ‘compact’ design weighs just 52kg and uses a semi-dry sump to fit into a smaller space.
+The design is unusual one, with a 285-degree firing order rather than the more common 180-degree or 270-degree layout.
+KTM’s version gives the same firing interval that you’d get from a 75-degree V-twin like KTM’s own full-size LC8 units, while a 270-degree crank mimics a 90-degree V-twin.

-The power peak arrives at 9250rpm, while max torque is 87Nm, or 64lbft, and arrives at 8000rpm.
-Power goes through an assist/slipper clutch to the six-speed gearbox and chain final drive with a 16:41 ratio, optionally operated via an ‘Easy Shift’ quickshifter.
+Peak power arrives at 9250rpm, while max torque is 87Nm, or 64lbft, and arrives at 8000rpm.
+Power goes through an assist/slipper clutch to the six-speed gearbox and chain final drive with an optional quickshifter.

 2025 Husqvarna Vitpilen 801 - Handling & Suspension (inc. Weight)